shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

 ***answer:***

-7. Which item was purchased just before the customer became a member?
+8. **What is the total items and amount spent for each member before they became a member?**

 ***query:***